Egbert-Azure/Install-HITECH-C-COMPILER/README.md

 ALIASES to make it easier to access the HI-TECH-C Compiler located in C9:HITECH.
 The sources of the C-programs are supposed to be located in another user area, namely in C11:CSOUR.
 Before LIBC.LIB, HOLTE.LIB for Genie IIIs is searched.
 The parameter -lz is used to include LIBZ.LIB!

-Where cc initiates a normal compiler run and ccf is intended for programs with floating-point numbers."
+Where cc initiates a normal compiler run and ccf is intended for programs with floating-point numbers.

 CN z3plus small;C9:C -i9:c: $1.c 9:c:libc.lib $-1 -lz;z3plus